canonical/identity-platform-docs/DOCS/openfga-explanation-security.md

 ## Sensitive Data Exchange

-During development, automatic testing, building artefacts and publishing the charm, Github secrets may be used.
-The most common use cases:

-- Getting Charmcraft credentials.
-- Getting a Github token to access Github API.

 The charm relies on Juju secrets:

 - To pass an OpenFGA token to the requirer charm.
 Implemented in [lib/charms/openfga_k8s/v1/openfga.py](https://github.com/canonical/openfga-operator/blob/ef27bcec0699a6f67ed6ae9130d7b78a6c79c821/lib/charms/openfga_k8s/v1/openfga.py).